ashwu11/ashwu11/README.md

 My name is Ashley (she/her) and I'm a **Computer Science** student at the **University of British Columbia**.
 I'm an aspiring software engineer exploring opportunities in the tech industry.
 Thanks for visiting!

-- 🌱 I’m interested in web development technologies and game making
+- 🌱 I’m interested in web development, game making, and building software that make an impact
 - 🔭 I enjoyed working on [Haku Dash](https://haku-dash.vercel.app), a web adventure game inspired by the Studio Ghibli film, *Spirited Away*
 - ⚡ Fun fact: I run a small crochet business :)